aabbtree77/ownership/README.md

 Original remains unchanged: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 After modify_list_ownership: [0, 0, 0, 0, 0, 0, 0, 1, 0, 0]
 ```

+ChatGPT prompt:

+Show me how to pass a list to a Rust function, modify its 8th element, and get back an updated list.
+Show me three cases: mutable, immutable with borrowing, and immutable with ownership transfer.

 ```rust
 //test_ownership.rs